-All the above loans are classified as stage 2, under performing in both 2022 and 2021.
-The expected credit loss on stage 2 loans has been calculated based on the lifetime expected credit losses ("ECLs").
+All the above loans are classified as stage 2, under performing in both 2023 and 2022.
+The expected credit loss on stage 2 loans has been calculated based on the lifetime expected credit losses ("ECL").
 The ECL is calculated taking into account the net asset value of the subsidiaries which take into account the ECL calculation of the subsidiary's financial assets.
 The ECL on the financial assets of the subsidiaries took into account the same assumptions as disclosed in note 28.
 This is considered to increase the credit risk of the company, but advances are still expected to be recovered through a debt management process.

 The assets of Elite are substantially the group's trade and other receivables whose characteristics are encompassed in note 28.
-In the other subsidiaries there are no substantial assets other than cash reserved in YueDiligence (Pty) Ltd and African Dawn Wheels (Pty) Ltd. Therefore these assets are not subject to frequent change.
+In the other subsidiaries there are no substantial assets.
+Therefore these assets are not subject to frequent change.